Cycling Clothing Buyers Guide + Video

 If you don't want a snug fit, then try out baggy shorts that are ideal for leisure riding, mountain biking and commuting.
 They'll still offer plenty of flexibility, with the added bonus of padding.

 Choosing a good cycling jersey will make life a lot easier, even on short rides.
-As well as conforming to your body shape as you either hunch over the handlebars or ride upright as you climb hills, cycling jerseys do a few important jobs.
+As well as conforming to your body shape as you move, cycling jerseys do a few important jobs.

 If you're working hard in the saddle, then it's likely you'll start to sweat.
 A decent cycling jersey will draw this sweat away from your body, keeping you both dry and comfortable and helping to regulate your temperature.
 They'll also do the opposite if it's cold, acting as another insulation layer to help you retain heat.

-Our favourite cycling jersey features however are the pockets you'll find on the lower back of the jersey.
-These are very handy on long rides and allow you to store your keys, phone, energy gels, multi-tool, or spare tyre on your back and out of the way.
+You'll find pockets on the lower back of the jersey, which can be very handy on long rides and allow you to store your keys, phone, energy gels, multi-tool, or other ride essentials on your back and out of the way.

-If you're riding in winter, then a long-sleeved jersey is a great way of conserving heat and keeping the wind off your arms.
+If you're riding in winter, then a long-sleeved jacket is a great way of conserving heat and keeping the wind off your arms.
 Ask any rider what the key to staying warm or cool is and they'll tell you it's all about the layers.
-Try mixing up a jersey and jacket or even adding a base layer underneath your jersey for additional heat conservation.
+Try mixing up a jersey and jacket or even adding a base layer underneath for additional heat conservation.

-Other features to look out for are dipped hems, to stop any unwanted drafts, and neon colours to help you be seen out on the roads.
+Other features to look out for are dipped hems, to stop any unwanted drafts, and neon colours and reflectives to help you be seen out on the roads.

 Just like pretty much every piece of cycling clothing, gloves do several important jobs that will not only keep you comfortable, but safe too.
 Spending a lot of time supporting your upper body on the handlebars can result in sore palms, so some gel padding to support the main pressure points will allow you to ride for longer, as well as making it easier to get back on your bike a few days later without too much soreness.